What Do Guests Think of Your Church?

 - Following up with guests for six weeks after their first visit.

-Our in-depth training videos and supplemental downloads break each idea down into manageable tasks for you and your team to carry out.
-The end goal of our suggestions is fostering human connection, which is at the heart of caring for others with the love of Jesus.
+The end goal of these suggestions is fostering human connection, which is at the heart of caring for others with the love of Jesus.
 Because, after all, it’s Jesus’ love- not carpet, shiplap, or paint colors- that will ultimately make your church appealing to visitors.